ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/introduction-data-abstraction.md

 abstraction as "a simplified view of an entity, which omits important details.
 Abstractions are useful because they make it easier for us to think about and manipulate complex things."
 Abstraction is a powerful tool that enables software engineers to solve complex problems.
-The Data Abstraction course will teach you how to effectively use several different types of abstractions as you solve problems and build software!
+The **data abstraction** course will teach you how to effectively use several different types of abstractions as you solve problems and build software!

 First, you will learn about the **programming abstractions** (e.g., iteration,